JDMukiibs/JDMukiibs/README.md

 ### Hi there 👋
 My name is Joshua Daniel Mukiibi.
 A budding computer engineering student at Middle East Technical University heading into my final year.
 I want to go into full stack development since I feel more joy in building software that offers solutions to people in any field.

-- 🌱 I’m currently learning some backend development with the utilization of Microsoft SQL Server and .NET Core to build apis that grant access to the SQL databases in the backend.
+- 🌱 I’m currently learning some backend development with the utilization of Microsoft SQL Server and .NET Core.
 I'm also currently engaged in the Data Science specialization from Michigan University offered on Coursera.
 - 🔭 I’m currently in my final year at Middle East Technical University.
 And I'm also doing some personal work which will be displayed up on my hub when it's fleshed out. :innocent:
 - 💬 Ask me about basketball, musicals, and anything software development related.
 Hopefully, If I know it I can answer, if not well StackOverflow + Google :wink:
 - 📫 How to reach me: @joshuamukiibi10 on Twitter and joshuamukiibi10@gmail.com is my email address